pa11y/pa11y-webservice/README.md

 ---

+Pa11y Webservice is a Node.js service that can schedule accessibility testing, using [Pa11y][pa11y], for multiple URLs.

+Use this service if you're ready to interact with a restful API to coordinate your testing.
+For other scenarios, another Pa11y tool may be more appropriate:

+- [Pa11y Dashboard][pa11y-dashboard] provides a visual interface
+- [Pa11y CI][pa11y-ci], and [Pa11y][pa11y] itself, can be executed from the command line, which is likely to be more useful for accessibility testing as part of a CI/CD workflow

 ## Requirements

-Pa11y Webservice is a [Node.js][node] application and is designed to support a stable/LTS version of Node.
-Pa11y 4 supports Node.js versions 12, 14 and 16.
+Pa11y Webservice is a [Node.js][node] application designed to support a stable/LTS version of Node.
+Pa11y 4 requires Node.js version 12, 14 or 16.

-Pa11y Webservice also requires a [MongoDB][mongo] database to be available so it can store the results of the tests.
-The database doesn't have to be in the same server or computer where Pa11y Webservice is running from.
+The service stores test results in a [MongoDB][mongo] database, and expects one to be available and running.

-Since version 3, Pa11y Webservice uses Headless Chrome in order to run the tests.
-This means that additional dependencies maybe be required.
+Pa11y (and therefore this service) uses Headless Chrome to perform accessibility testing, the installation of which sometimes requires additional dependencies to be required on Linux and other Unix-like systems.
+Your distribution's documentation should describe how to install these.

-In [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems you may need to install the `libnss3` and `libgconf-2-4` libraries to be able to run Chrome.
-If you're trying to run the app in a headless environment (e.g. the cloud, or a headless server), you may also need to configure Xvfb first.
-Please refer to the documentation from your provider for details on how to do this.

 ## Setup